 Tandoori masala and garam masala are both used in Indian cuisine and are both highly flavorful spice blends.
 They are two of the most widely known Indian spice combinations and are essential for many of the most popular Indian dishes.
-While they do have some striking similarities, there are a few important differences.
-In this SPICEography Showdown, we will look at how these spice blends compare to each other.
+While they have some striking similarities, there are a few important differences.
+Let’s compare these two seasonings.

 How do tandoori masala and garam masala differ?